ContinuousEngineeringProject/terraform-google-factory/CONTRIBUTING.md

 You can check on which branch your on with `git branch`.
 You should see a list of all local branches.
 The current branch is indicated with a little asterisk.

-### Cross platform development
-Bear in mind when developing that the code can (and will) run on different architectures/operating systems from your own.
-You may develop on a *nix platform, but other users will also be using Windows.
-Keep other platforms in mind when developing your code, eg:

-* Not all platforms use the `HOME` environment variable for your home directory.
-Use [`user.Current`](https://golang.org/pkg/os/user/#Current) [`.HomeDir`](https://golang.org/pkg/os/user/#User) instead of looking up `$HOME` to get the user's home directory
-* Different platforms use different places for temporary directories/files.
-Use [`ioutil.TempDir`](https://golang.org/pkg/io/ioutil/#TempDir) instead of creating directories/files under `/tmp`
-* Be aware of path separators (*nix uses `/`, Windows uses `\`) - do not just concatenate strings when using filepaths; instead use [`filepath.Join`](https://golang.org/pkg/path/filepath/#Join) to concatenate file paths safely
-* Be aware of default line endings (*nix uses `LF`, Windows uses `CRLF`)

 ### Push commits
 To push our commits to the fork on GitHub you need to specify a destination.
 A destination is defined by the remote, and a branch name.
 Earlier, the remote url of our fork was given the default name of `origin`.
 The branch should be given the same name as our local one.
 This makes it easy to identify corresponding branches.